According to the letter of credit rules, the beneficiary should communicate its acceptance of the amendment to the bank that advised such amendment.

-What happens if a beneficiary of a letter of credit partially accepted the amendments?
+But, what happens if a beneficiary of a letter of credit partially accepts an amendment?

 What we would like to know is that whether our letter of credit expired or not?
 You can find latest date of shipment dates and expiry dates corresponding to our amendments on above figure.

 Answer: Partial acceptance of an amendment is not allowed and will be deemed to be notification of rejection of the amendment.